stoutpanda/hydenix/README.md

 ## Limitations

 - Some Hyde-cli commands are not supported yet
-  - `Hyde theme import` I've had this fail off and on
+  - `Hyde theme import` I've had this fail off and on, working on a fix
   - `Hyde restore/backup/control` while these commands will work, hydenix makes edits to hyde files by default. currently not recommended
   - `Hyde override` changing the user dir conflics with home-manager, rebuilds won't run as expected
   - `Hyde sddm` sddm is not supported yet